Haritha-2324/EDA_Task_19Aug/README.md

 Load the pre-processed data from the previous day task.
 Verified data integrity and structure.
 Export the finalized dataset as "final_data_for_powerbi.csv" for visualization in PowerBI.

-# Day 7 – Data Visualization Plan for Power BI
+# Day 7 – Data Visualization Planning for Power BI

 To visualize sales performance across regions, products, and time periods using key metrics.
 KPIs to Display - Total Revenue - Average Order Value - Revenue by Product Category - Sales Trend Over Time